How to register a Social Enterprise Company

 It is important to define the objectives of the company, this will help the owners to choose the most appropriate business type.
 Depending on the operations and objectives of the company one of the following options would be the most appropriate structure to register a social enterprise:

-- Limited Liability Company (LTD) – This is the least common option for this type of ventures because LTDs have shareholders, who would need to be made aware that they will not receive dividends in return for their investment.
+- Limited Liability Company (LTD) – This is the least common option for this type of venture because LTDs have shareholders, who would need to be made aware that they will not receive dividends in return for their investment.
+Learn More

 Social enterprises are similar to regular business ventures because they charge for the goods and services, they provide in order to generate revenue.
 Regardless of the company type used to register a social enterprise, surpluses are usually retained by the company and invested to further pursue its social objectives.

-Social Enterprises are extremely important for communities because they can provide effective solutions to ongoing problems and reduce the strain on people of adversely affected by issues in those communities.
-Please contact the experts at Company Bureau on +3531 646 1625 or email email@example.com for more information about how to register a social enterprise in Ireland.
-Or if you are ready to proceed with your company formation please click here to select your company type and complete the online order form.Contact us now for further details
+Social Enterprises are extremely important for communities because they can provide effective solutions to ongoing problems and reduce the strain on people adversely affected by issues in those communities.
+For more information about how to register a social enterprise in Ireland contact the experts at Company Bureau, call 01 646 1625 or complete our contact form.
+Alternatively, if you are ready to proceed with your company formation please click here to select your company type and complete the online order form.Contact us now for further details